Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Practical applications of GDP

-He GDP It is an essential tool for comparing the economic performance of different countries, allowing for the evaluation of their size and level of development.
+The GDP it is an essential tool to compare the economic performance of different countries, allowing their size and level of development to be evaluated.

 It also facilitates the analysis of economic evolution over time, identifying growth or contraction trends between different periods.

-This comparison is crucial for understanding global and regional dynamics, and for making informed decisions in both public and private spheres.
+This comparison is crucial to understanding global and regional dynamics, and making informed decisions in public and private settings.

 Comparison between economies and periods